Desenajames/Expense-Tracker/README.md

 4. All changes are automatically saved to file
 5. Data persists even after closing the program

+## 🚀 Future Improvements

+- Add charts for expense tracking and analysis
+- Improve category system and filtering options
+- Replace JSON storage with a database (SQLite)
+- Add user login system
+- Create a GUI or web version
+- Add budget limits and alerts

 ## 💾 Data Storage

 - All expenses are stored in a local file: `expenses.json`